hermitbill/SQL-R-Data-Analysis-and-Visualization-Projects/pokemon_stats/README.md

 ## Insights
 * Very few Pokemon have Hp bars over 150 points
-* All Pokemon metrics are statically significant to the Total
+* All Pokemon metrics are statically significant to the Total because the total is the sum of all metrics( attack, hp, etc.)
 * Top 10 Pokemon in each metric

 <img src="boxplots.png" width="600">